wesleyruanwr/Kubernetes_course/basic_topics/components/SERVICE.md

 **Service**
 - resolve the problem of other ip address when one POD is re-created

-- one pode make your communication with other though services
+- one pod make your communication with other though services

 - so, if one POD crash, on recriation dont matter his IP, because the service is the same